 Amazon SQS vs Apache Kafka

 Pros and Cons of Apache Kafka

-Apache Kafka also has a long list of pros and cons to consider.
+Apache Kafka also has a long list of pros and cons.
 The pros include the following:

 • Scalable solution.
 Kafka uses a partitioned log model, allowing large amounts of data to be distributed across multiple servers.
 This makes your system scalable beyond a single server's capacity.

 • Fast streams.
-Reduce latency by decoupling your data streams with the help of Kafka, leading to faster processing and more reliable results.
+Reduce latency by decoupling your data streams with the help of Kafka for faster processing and more reliable results.

 • Durable partitions.
 Since partitions are distributed and replicated across multiple servers, Kafka is durable.
 All data is written to disk, protecting against server outages and failures and improving the fault tolerance of your data.

-Kafka also comes with many cons, with no complete set of monitoring tools and clumsy behaviour.
-Issues with message edits, among other limitations, make Kafka a less than ideal solution.
+Kafka also comes with many cons, with no complete set of monitoring tools and clumsy behavior.

+Amazon SQS vs Apache Kafka